 I think it has to do with advancement and comfort.
 Unlike previous generations, this generation is not in a serious quest to make discoveries and inventions.
 I also think it has to do with intellectualism.
 This is also a generation that is smart intellectually beyond others.
 We have achieved a wealth of knowledge so immerse and have decided to be thought changers and creators.
 This is also a generation that doesn’t want to keep silent but wants their voice to be heard.
 And thanks to the internet and social media and free publishing sites, anybody anywhere can say anything.
 This is the age of freedom.

 Finding out why we have identity issues though is not the crux of this article.
-What I am driving at is tolerance and acceptance.
+What I am driving at are tolerance and acceptance.

 It is agreed that we are a woke, smart, socially aware generation and that is good in many ways.
 And we live in a time of freedom where we have the right to express ourselves.
 What I am advocating is to let people be who they want to be.